Albian: Examples

 Examples of Albian sedimentary rock are: the phosphorite beds of the Argonne and Bray areas in France; the Flammenmergel of northern Germany; the lignites of Utrillas in Spain; the Upper Nubian Sandstones, and the Fredericksburg beds of North America.

+Climate

+Over the course of the Albian, the area in what is now the Liupanshan Basin, China became progressively hotter and drier.